 You know that feeling when you get out of the shower and you feel like “dewey/sweaty”.
 That’s what Florida Humidity feels like.
 The only problem is you can’t get away from it!

 So in addition to the above tips for heat, I wanted to emphasize that taking an afternoon siesta at your resort will be a very smart decision!
-I also want to recommend you understand the symptoms of heat stroke and heat exhaustion.
+You can play for a few hours, have dinner, and head back to the parks in the evenings!